Step 5: Upload Instruments¶

 1. Store Your API Key¶

-You need your REDCap API key available locally as RC_API_KEY.
+You need your REDCap API key stored locally as RC_API_KEY.
+The recommended approach is to save it in a .env file.

 Security